PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

 This concludes the creation of the first topic.

-## Generative Conversation Routing (Dynamic Chaining)
+## Generative Conversation Orchestration
-Before creating subsequent topics, let’s enable Generative Conversation routing (previously known as Dynamic Chaining) to ensure the appropriate topic is auto-selected based on the query, and the conversation flow is routed dynamically.
+Before creating subsequent topics, let’s enable generative conversation orchestration to ensure the appropriate topic is auto-selected based on the query, and the conversation flow is routed dynamically.

 Before we make this change, if we go to the Topics section, we can see that the Trigger is Phrases that we defined at the beginning of the topic.
 ![Initial Trigger]({{ site.baseurl }}/images/01_CopilotUsingWebsites/20.png)